-The target date for the final approval of an electronic thesis to the Graduate School for graduating the semester of that submission is five working days prior to the first day of classes for the next semester (see future target dates here: ETD Deadline Dates | The Graduate School (msu.edu)).
+The target date for the final approval of an electronic thesis to the Graduate School for graduating the semester of that submission is two weeks prior to the end of the semester (see future target dates here: ETD Deadline Dates | The Graduate School (msu.edu)).
 Be aware that a submission via ProQuest does not mean that the document has been accepted.
 The review process is interactive and final approval can take anywhere from a few hours to weeks, depending upon the extent of the necessary revisions and how diligent the author is when making the necessary revisions.